funkybob/formulation/README.md

 - kezabelle for the name
 - bradleyayers for ideas on supporting multiple fields.
 - SmileyChris for the idea to "explode" fields into the context
+- jwa for major testing and bug hunting